Armaanmd/smart-polyhouse-ai-monitor/README.md

-🌿 # Smart Polyhouse AI Dashboard & Rover
+# 🌿Smart Polyhouse AI Dashboard & Rover

-🏆 ## 3rd Prize Winner - CHIP TO CROP Agritech Hackathon | Team Neural Hackers
+## 🏆3rd Prize Winner - CHIP TO CROP Agritech Hackathon | Team Neural Hackers

 A fully autonomous "Digital Twin" rover and monitoring system for smart agriculture.
 This project integrates a physical Raspberry Pi rover, real-time environmental sensing, and Edge AI to detect plant diseases and automate soil health analysis.

 📖 **Overview**

 Farmers today face unpredictable yields due to a lack of real-time data.
 We built an end-to-end solution that doesn't just monitor—it acts.

 Our system consists of a 4-wheel rover that autonomously navigates polyhouse rows, collecting granular data (Temperature, Humidity, Soil Moisture) and capturing video feeds.
 A custom-trained AI model processes this feed in real-time to detect diseases (like on Hibiscus leaves) and alerts the farmer via a React-based dashboard.

 🚀 **Key Features**

 🤖 Autonomous Navigation: Custom-coded movement logic for tight rows, including obstacle avoidance using Ultrasonic & IR sensors.

 🧠 Edge AI Disease Detection: Runs a custom TensorFlow/Keras model locally on the Raspberry Pi to classify plants as "Healthy" or "Diseased" with 96% accuracy.